steve-kasica/swkasica.github.io/_community/2017-05-05-summernote-inline-code.md

 ---
 title: Formatting Text as Inline Code
-category: community
 tags:
-    - questions
+ - issues
-org: Summernote
+ - Summernote
 coolness: 7
 link: https://github.com/summernote/summernote/issues/2308
+nutgraf: Raised the issue with that jQuery widget built on Twitter's Bootstrap doesn't support inline-code formatting.
 ---

 Raised the issue with that jQuery widget built on Twitter's Bootstrap doesn't support inline-code formatting, which comes with Bootstrap.